lixin-jnu/AIHO/README.md

 # AIHO
-This is the code for paper "Hybrid Task Offloading for Serverless Computing in the Multi-edge-to-Cloud Environment"
+This is the code for paper "AIHO: Enhancing Task Offloading and Reducing Latency in Serverless Multi-Edge-to-Cloud Systems".